 Twin River Management is estimating that a Tiverton full-scale casino would generate some $50 million plus in revenue for the state of Rhode Island, considerably higher than the state currently receives from Newport Grand.
 Projections have also shown that if the Tiverton casino is defeated, revenues from Newport Grand would decline.

-The city of Newport currently receives slightly less than $500,000 annually from Newport Grand, while Twin River Management is projecting that the town of Tiverton would receive $3 million from gambling revenue.
+According to a blogger on Sportwettenanbieter, the city of Newport currently receives slightly less than $500,000 annually from Newport Grand, while Twin River Management is projecting that the town of Tiverton would receive $3 million from gambling revenue.

 What happens to the land where Newport Grand is currently located, if the Tiverton casino is approved?

 Patti Doyle, a spokesperson for Twin River Management, said ”If the Tiverton ballot measure prevails, Twin River has committed to working with the City on the best and highest use of the property, which includes, if the City and State determine, knocking down the building.”

 Twin River Management says the project will generate some 300 construction jobs, and 550 to 600 casino employees, 350 to 400 full time.
 Twin River Management also says that he first 150 jobs will be offered to current Newport Grand employees.